The dual-mass flywheel; a product of downsizing

 Used cars-always ask if they have one and when it’s been replaced

-At the end, a small piece of advice: when buying a used car, ask or inform yourself does it have a dual mass flywheel.
-See has it ever been replaced and when (in kilometre/mileage terms).
+In the end, a small piece of advice: when buying a used car, ask or inform yourself does it have a dual-mass flywheel.
+See has it ever been replaced and when (in kilometer/mileage terms).
 If not replaced, have in mind that in the near future you will probably have a very costly replacement.

 Dual mass flywheel video